-AMBITION If you already have an idea of what future career(s) might appeal to you, you should bear in mind that some careers demand specific subjects.
+If you already have an idea of what future career(s) might appeal to you, you should bear in mind that some careers demand specific subjects, e.g. If you are considering a Science-based course at university, the study of all three Science subjects at IGCSE is recommended.
 Make sure, therefore, that you get the correct advice before making decisions.

 If you are unsure what your ambitions are yet, then you may wish to keep your choices open by selecting a broad range of subjects.
-Below is a table of facilitating subjects that are often required as part of the entry requirements for a range of university courses.
+Not having a career in mind is perfectly normal, therefore it is essential that you begin narrowing down your search with informed choices.